-- Culture Shock Miami (cultureshockmiami.com), which offers students ages 13-22 the ability to purchase \$5 tickets to hundreds of cultural activities each year, and utilizes varied marketing strategies including online ads, social media, special events, and "ambassador" meet-ups where students gather. - o Golden Ticket Arts Guide program, promoting free admission opportunities for senior citizens ages 62 and older to local cultural events, ranging from museums to theaters by annually publishing and distributing 17,000 Golden Ticket Arts Guides, a large format, easy-to read, combined English and Spanish language booklet that provides hundreds of free ticket offers, and enabling the Guide to be downloaded from the Department's website, for maximum convenience and access. - o ArtBurstMiami (ArtBurstMiami.com), an online media bureau, providing authoritative, scholarly and credible, critical journalism about the arts, in both English and Spanish, demonstrating to traditional and non-traditional media the value of and broad audience for meaningful arts coverage, and providing the general public with meaningful education, context and discerning commentary about the arts. - ADA, Accessibility and Inclusion Training, Best Practices and Knowledge Building - spearheading efforts locally to create an environment in which the arts are universally accessible by organizing, supporting and leveraging professional development opportunities, training workshops and demonstration projects. - Distributing the "Going to the Show" and "Going to the Museum" pre-show guides for new audiences broadly, and expanding the series to include other venues and experience (e.g., 'Going to the Zoo"), in fanciful illustrated print, classroom and lobby display poster, and online formats, as a tool for parents, guardians, teachers and other caregivers to help prepare and familiarize new audience members, especially those who are first-time attendees and/or may have sensory processing disorders, with the sequence of events at a new, live theater experience and to lend some predictability to it.
+- o Culture Shock Miami (cultureshockmiami.com), which offers students ages 13-22 the ability to purchase \$5 tickets to hundreds of cultural activities each year, and utilizes varied marketing strategies including online ads, social media and special events. - o Golden Ticket Arts Guide program, promoting free admission opportunities for senior citizens ages 62 and older to local cultural events, ranging from museums to theaters by annually publishing and distributing 17,000 Golden Ticket Arts Guides, a large format, easy-to read, combined English and Spanish language booklet that provides hundreds of free ticket offers, and enabling the Guide to be downloaded from the Department's website, for maximum convenience and access.
+Guides can be requested by calling 3-1-1 and are distributed through direct mail and several partners, including Parks, Libraries, Community Action and Human Services Department, community service organizations, Office of the Mayor and Commission District Offices.
+By targeting low-income seniors through partnerships with senior centers, this age-friendly program promotes equitable access to the arts to world-class cultural experiences across the County.

+- ArtBurstMiami (ArtBurstMiami.com), an online media bureau, providing authoritative, scholarly and credible, critical journalism about the arts, in both English and Spanish, demonstrating to traditional and non-traditional media the value of and broad audience for meaningful arts coverage, and providing the general public with meaningful education, context and discerning commentary about the arts. - o ADA, Accessibility and Inclusion Training, Best Practices and Knowledge Building - spearheading efforts locally to create an environment in which the arts are universally accessible by organizing, supporting and leveraging professional development opportunities, training workshops and demonstration projects.
+The Department works to make inclusive family cultural programming available to children and adults with disabilities.
+Department facilities offer accommodations for audiences with disabilities including Sensory Processing Disorders and Autism Spectrum Disorders, such as modifications to sound/lighting, providing noise cancelling headphones, and a special guide that prepares new audiences for a live theater experience.
+Assistive listening devices are available.
+Universal access symbols are incorporated into all print and electronic media, and large print and braille programs are available.
+Supertitle technology, which projects the dialogue above stage performers so the audience can read the captions, is available.
+The Department is committed to developing innovative programs and inclusion strategies for people with disabilities and to facilitating training for arts groups to adopt best practices for ADA/accessibility compliance issues.
+Our grants programs encourage grantees to make their work accessible to all people, regardless of disability, and help organizations to achieve programmatic and facility accessibility.
+The All Kids Included - Accessible Arts Experiences for Kids initiative, focuses on increasing the number of quality arts experiences for children with disabilities and their families, and promotes the importance of inclusionary cultural programs in schools and in the community by making resources available to arts organizations in two categories: demonstration projects to create innovative, fully accessible arts experiences; and programs using the arts as a tool to teach and include children with disabilities in the classroom and community. - Distributing the "Going to the Show" and "Going to the Museum" pre-show guides for new audiences broadly, and expanding the series to include other venues and experience (e.g., 'Going to the Zoo"), in fanciful illustrated print, classroom and lobby display poster, and online formats, as a tool for parents, guardians, teachers and other caregivers to help prepare and familiarize new audience members, especially those who are first-time attendees and/or may have sensory processing disorders, with the sequence of events at a new, live theater experience and to lend some predictability to it.